Netflix/metaflow-docs/docs/scaling/parallel-compute/use-gpus.md

 ### What resources can I declare in Metaflow steps?
 A potential for end-users to waste time emerges if the workflow developer does not understand what resources their Metaflow steps can declare.
-For example, you can run into problems like AWS Batch jobs being stuck in a `RUNNABLE` or `STARTING` state or Kubernetes jobs being stuck in `PENDING` state for unclear reasons if you are not aware of what machines are available in your Metaflow deployments compute environment.
+For example, you can run into problems like AWS Batch jobs being stuck in a `RUNNABLE` or `STARTING` state or Kubernetes jobs being stuck in `PENDING` state for unclear reasons if you are not aware of what machines are available in your Metaflow deployment compute environment.

 Alleviating such issues requires communication between the person who maintains the Metaflow deployment and the person who builds and runs workflows.
 Of course, these may be the same person 🦄 on smaller projects.